Bielsk, Masovian Voivodeship

 Bielsk is a village in Płock County, Masovian Voivodeship, in central Poland.
 It is the seat of the gmina (administrative district) called Gmina Bielsk.

+History

 Bielsk was granted Chełmno town rights in 1373.
+It was a royal town and county seat, administratively located in the Płock Voivodeship in the Greater Poland Province of the Kingdom of Poland.

 Sport

 Bielsk is home to the amateur football club Ludowy Klub Sportowy (LKS) Zryw Bielsk, established in 1955.
-The club currently competes in the Klasa okręgowa (grupa płocka) league's 6th division.
+The club currently competes in the Klasa okręgowa, the 6th division.